officinerobotiche/uNAV.X/README.md

 µNAV
 =========
-µNAV is a project in development by [Officine Robotiche], to control motors ... code functionalities are:
+µNAV is a project in development by [Officine Robotiche], to control motors.
+Code functionalities are:

   - PID control
   - Encoders management